 Please review the COVID High-Risk fact sheet for more information:

 What Is Bowling?

+Bowling is perhaps the most popular sport in Illinois.
 Bowling competition is conducted using a traditional format.
-However, for those of lower ability or with physical disabilities, bowling has been modified by utilizing a ramp on the approach.
+However for those of lower ability or with physical disabilities, bowling has been modified by utilizing a ramp on the approach.

 As in all Special Olympics sports, athletes are grouped into competition divisions according to ability level, age and gender when appropriate.

-Athletes in Illinois who participate in bowling compete locally at region qualifying events.
-Gold medal winners are then advanced to sectional qualifying competition.
-Gold medal winners are then eligible to advance the State Bowling Tournament held in Peoria in December.
+Athletes in Illinois who participate in bowling compete locally at Region Qualifying events.
+Gold medal winners are then advanced to Sectional Qualifying competition.
+Gold medal winners are then eligible to advance the State Bowling Championships held in Peoria in December.

 Bowling Events Offered in Illinois